WISCENTD-UPC/d2-ui/README.md

 # Alternative approaches

 - We could fork Material UI and pull in all changes upstream.
-- We could implement our own framework based on Material Design from Google
+- We could implement our own framework based on Material Design from Google.
+- We could use Material UI v1 and not wrap anything, only provide a DHIS2 theme and standalone components.